jmwu1997/Space-Shooter/Readme.md

 ## Star Shooter Arcade

 This project use [hzeller](https://github.com/hzeller)‘s **[rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix)** quite extensively.
 Since this led matrix library is developed with Raspberry Pi in mind, running it on Beaglebone might no work at all.
 Provided you have a Pi and Arduino, here are the steps to get it up and running.
+Detailed reports in PDF file.

 ### Wiring